 There is also the option of an automated monthly report.
 This is typically offered by Mobile App Development Agencies to their clients as a service on monthly retainer.

 This is one place that Kumulos Push scores highly.
 Fixed monthly pricing fits well with mobile app developers offering Push Notification as a Service to their customers.
-Kumulos starts from as little as $50.00 per month which gives you an unlimited number of notifications each month, there is also a 30 Day Free Trial available.
+Kumulos starts from as little as $50.00 per month which gives you an unlimited number of notifications each month, there is also an up to 30 Days Free Trial available.

 Carnival is definitely worth a look if you are looking for a system well featured system to run complex push notification campaigns.
 It seem to offer a well balanced push notification services catering for the needs of developers and the marketing team that will be running the push notification campaigns.
 Too often push notification services are bias towards developers needs, so its good to see Carnival getting the balance right.